google/skia-buildbot/skolo/ansible/README.md

 ## Notes

-See `./group_vars/all.yml` for variables that are defined everywhere.

-See `hosts.yml` for all the hosts and groups of hosts you can target when running an Ansible script.
+See `hosts.yml` for all the hosts and groups of hosts you can target when running an Ansible script, as well as for the definitions of broadly scoped variables.

 See `ssh.cfg` for the SSH configuration that Ansible uses when running.